cartonmarkup/cssCarton/README.md

       -+-------------------------------------+ |

+### slim
-### slim ( `<tag class="_slim"></tag>` )
+( `<tag class="_slim"></tag>` )
-If no static width is defined a slim styleable is as wide as it's content ( borders, margins and paddings will be added to the wide of the styleable ).
-Like grids they stand next to each other, as long as their width added together fit into the same line ( the wrapping cells width ) or no stretched styleable is in between them.
-I told you, the "like-words-in-a-sentence"-rule is everywhere in this framework.
-Also you should know, that even when the slim syleables in one line have a different height all syleables in the next line will be aligned to the bottom of the heighest styleable in the previous one.
+If no static width is defined a slim styleable is always as wide as its content ( borders, margins and paddings will be added to the width of the styleable ).
+Like grids they are placed next to each other, as long as their summed up width fits into the same line ( which is determined by the wrapping cells width ) or no stretched styleable is in between them.
+A stretched styleable in between two slim styleables will break the line after the stretched styleable.I told you, the "like-words-in-a-sentence"-rule is everywhere in this framework.
+But you should know that if the slim styleables in one line have different heights all styleables in the next line will be vertically aligned to the bottom of the tallest styleable in this previous line.

      ...
      <div class="_cell" style="width: 300px;">